kmatch98/CircuitPython_DisplayIO_Animation/README.rst

     :target: https://github.com/psf/black
     :alt: Code Style: Black

-Get your graphics on the move with this Animation library that uses displayio to make buttery-smooth animations for dyour display or LED matrix
+Get your graphics "on the move" with this Animation library that uses CircuitPython's displayio to make buttery-smooth animations for your LCD/TFT display or LED matrix.

 Dependencies